exercism/go/exercises/practice/strain/.approaches/using-generics/content.md

 If you haven't passed a function as a parameter before, a short explanation can be found [here](https://golangbyexample.com/func-as-func-argument-go/).
 ```

-The function is defined to return a slice of type `T`.
+The `KeepSlice()` function is defined to return a slice of type `T`.

 If the input is `nil` it is simply returned.
-Otherwise we make an output slice of the same type as `T`, give it a length of `0`, but give it a capacity that is the length of the input slice.
+Otherwise an output slice is made of the same type as `T`, given a length of `0`, and given a capacity that is the length of the input slice.

 ```exercism/note
 Since the returned slice can be no bigger than the input slice,